-PACT has obtained a letter of credit from Wells Fargo Bank in the amount of \$3,702,000 with the named beneficiary being the State of Nevada Division of Insurance.
+PACT has obtained a letter of credit from Wells Fargo Bank in the amount of \$2,963,000 and \$3,702,000 for years ended 2008 and 2007, respectively, with the named beneficiary being the State of Nevada Division of Insurance.
 In the event that PACT becomes delinquent in its payment of workers compensation benefits, the proceeds will be used to satisfy losses, costs or expenses incurred by the Insurance Division.